gaffarelj/VKI_MarsABE/utils/README.md

 This is also done in the [muNRIT_25.py](thrust_models/muNRIT_25.py) file.

 Note: a better model than taking the minimum should be implemented later.

+### Battery
+As specified, the thrust class takes a `use_battery` input.
+If set to `True`, the thrust class will look for power in the battery when the solar power is equal to 0.
+On the opposite, if the solar power exceeds the power used by the thruster, the extra power will be used to charge the battery.

+Both of these actions will update the routine from the `propagation` class to make sure that the battery is appropriately charged or discharged.